Richard Vedder, Ph.D.

 Daniel Bennett is a Research Fellow with CCAP.
 He has recently completed a Ph.D. in Economics from Florida State University, and is a Professor of Economics at Patrick Henry College.

 Daniel Garrett is a Research Fellow at CCAP.
 He is currently pursuing a Ph.D. in economics from Duke University.
+He specializes in econometric modeling and data analysis.
+He is interested in the intersection of poverty and higher education.
 Daniel received his bachelor’s degree from Ohio University in economics with a minor in mathematics.

 Chief Research Assistant

 Joe Hartge is a senior in Ohio University’s Honors Tutorial College, majoring in economics.
-He is also a board member of the Ohio University Student Equity Management Group and has a strong understanding of financial markets.
+He is also a board member of the Ohio University Student Equity Management Group, a student organization that manages part of the University’s endowment fund.
+Joe is currently working on his honors thesis and applying to graduate programs.
+He will graduate with a Bachelor’s of Science in May, 2015

 Chase Peterson-Withorn is a recent graduate of Ohio University where he majored in political science with a minor in economics.
 While there he served on the executive boards of Ohio University’s Students For Liberty and Economics Society.
 Following graduation, Chase began work at FORBES Media, LLC, as an editorial intern, and CCAP Liaison through the Americas Top Colleges Project.

 Virginia Ewen is a senior at Ohio University studying statistical mathematics with an economics minor.
-She is the social media coordinator for Backdrop Magazine, a student-run publication at Ohio university.
-She is also a group fitness instructor and tour guide on campus.
+She has served as the social media coordinator for Backdrop Magazine, a student-run publication at Ohio university.
+Virginia is also a group fitness instructor and tour guide on campus.
+She will graduate with a Bachelor’s of Science in December, 2014.